 Check to make sure your 3D model looks similar to the image at the beginning of this step.

-In this step, you'll create the new fixed resource process flow.
+In this step, you'll create the new object process flow.
 Then, you'll copy all the activities from the general process flow over to the new process flow.
 Lastly, you'll attach Sticker Machine 3 to this process flow:

 Consider saving your simulation model.